Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

 which is well defined for $\varepsilon$ small enough, extending the function outside the time interval $[0,1]$ as a constant.
 Moreover, for $\varepsilon$ sufficiently small, it coincides with the usual convolution on a neighborhood of $x_0$.
-By duality, it is well defined on Radon measures and extends trivially to vector valued measures as follows:
+By duality, it is well-defined on Radon measures and extends trivially to vector-valued measures as follows

 We consider the path $(\Phi_v)_*(\rho)$ which satisfies the continuity equation for the triple of measures $\left((\Phi_v)_*(\rho),\on{Ad}_{\Phi_v^{-1}}^*(\m),(\Phi_v)_*(\mu)\right)$ and average over $v$ to consider